 The segregation of duties will continue to be an issue when only one or two individuals are involved.
 The League's Assistant Director has reviewed oversight procedures with the Region Secretaries of each Region Committee, and the League office will ensure that League employees are fully aware of their responsibilities to collect, disperse, reconcile, and report Region funds to the Committee for their official approval.
 Many Regions continue to ask the State Auditors to prepare their financial statements.
 That decision is based on the auditor's expertise and cost-benefit analysis of hiring additional staff to perform this function.
 Finding 2009-001 Tournament Reports Criteria: Tournament reports are required to be completed by the schools hosting the tournament to account for tickets sold and tournament revenue.
 The tournament location, activity, date, beginning and ending ticket numbers, and tickets used are to be recorded on the tournament reports.
 The reports are signed and submitted to the region secretaries along with the tournament revenue.
-Condition: During our review of the tournament revenues and reports at each of the regions, we noted the following issues: - four regions had tournament reports with missing beginning and ending ticket numbers or improper ticket numbers; - four regions had tournament reports that were not signed; and - five regions had tournament reports with ticket numbers that did not reconcile to the revenue received or recorded in the general ledger.
+Condition: During our review of the tournament revenues and reports at each of the regions, we noted the following issues: - six regions had tournament reports with missing beginning and ending ticket numbers or improper ticket numbers; - four regions had tournament reports that were not signed; - seven regions had tournament reports with ticket numbers that did not reconcile to the revenue received or recorded in the general ledger; - two regions had tournament reports with revenues recorded in an incorrect sport on the general ledger; - one region had a tournament report where the revenue was not received, nor the expenses paid; - three regions had tournament reports where the revenue was not deposited in a timely manner; and - two regions had tournament revenue that was missing support or proper documentation.
 Context: Many tournaments are held at numerous sites statewide.
 Tournaments are oftentimes staffed with workers who have no prior tournament experience.
 Effect: Inaccurate tournament records and reporting of tournament revenues.
 Cause: Tournament workers do not take the proper care to accurately record tournament activity.
 Recommendation: We recommend the region secretaries more closely monitor site personnel and tournament managers to ensure that tournament reports are complete, accurate, and submitted for all tournaments.
+We further recommend that region personnel deposit tournament receipts in a timely manner and accurately record them in the general ledger.
 Client's Response:

 The League office will work directly with the region secretaries to ensure that tickets are used at all League functions where revenue is collected and tournament reports uniformly identify ticket numbers.
 Region secretaries will be instructed to return incomplete forms to each tournament manager and to accept them only when all of the required documentation is complete.
 The League will continue to work with region personnel to improve accountability for region revenues and disbursements, and will request that region secretaries replace any tournament manager who consistently is unable to perform the required duties.
-Finding 2013-001 Bank Reconciliations Criteria: Reconciliations are control activities which involve the comparison of two sets of related records or balances from different sources.
-Effective reconciliations identify differences between the records or balances.
-When differences are found they should be investigated and resolved in a timely manner.
-Condition: Certain items included in two of the regions' bank reconciliations were incorrect.
-Items included incorrect amounts for deposits in transit and outstanding checks.
-Context: Reconciliations are a tool to help ensure cash records are complete and accurate.
-Effect: Without proper reconciliations, the regions have no assurance that cash recorded in the general ledger is accurately stated.
-Complete and accurate bank reconciliations would provide evidence that all funds received and disbursed through the checking account have been properly recorded.
-Cause: Based on the bank reconciliation process performed, the region secretaries were unaware that the bank reconciliations contained errors.
-Recommendation: We recommend the region secretaries reconcile the bank and general ledger balances, and perform a year-end proof of cash procedure to ensure transactions have been properly recorded.
-Client's Response:
+PREVIOUSLY REPORTED ITEM RESOLVED Bank Reconciliations (2013-001) While reviewing the bank reconciliations for two regions in the prior year's audit, we noted incorrect amounts for deposits in transit and outstanding checks.
+Resolution No instances of incorrect deposits in transit or outstanding checks were noted during our review of the regions' bank reconciliations during the current audit.